apache/shenyu-website/content/en/projects/shenyu/websocket-plugin/index.md

 ## Explanation

-* Shenyu gateway also support proxy of websocket.
+* ShenYu gateway also support proxy of websocket.
 * In websocket support, divide plugin is used in it.

 ## Plugin Setting